The National Housing Co-Investment Fund – Housing Construction Stream is open to:

 View our guide to learn more about accessibility requirements.

-View our guide to learn more about the benefits of Universal Design.
+View our infographic to learn about some common misconceptions concerning Universal Design.

 New projects are required to achieve either a 25% decrease in energy consumption and greenhouse gas (GHG) emissions relative to the 2015 National Energy Code for Buildings or the 2015 National Building Code; OR a 15% decrease relative to the 2017 National Energy Code for Buildings.